-However, the limited solution also has some downsides, such as the amount of administration involved, invoicing and recording transactions, all whilst remaining compliant with a plethora of relevant laws.
-Running a company can take up a fair amount of time and then there is the responsibility to pay taxes at the right time as well.
-It is definitely worth looking at our comparison table here as an alternative trading vehicle may be more suited to your circumstances, and this is where an umbrella company can help.
+However, the limited solution also has some downsides, such as the amount of administration involved, invoicing and recording transactions while remaining compliant with a plethora of relevant laws.
+Running a company can take up a fair amount of time, and then there is the responsibility to pay taxes at the right time as well.
+It is definitely worth looking at our comparison table here as an alternative trading vehicle may be more suited to your circumstances; this is where an umbrella company can help.

-As discussed in our last blog (see here) which explained the ins and outs, the umbrella solution takes the hassle away from the contractor.
-It’s ideal for short-term contracts and all roles are inside IR35 so there are no worries on that score.
-All relevant deductions are made at the source with all the paperwork done for you – all you have to do is submit your time and expenses.
+As discussed in our last blog, which explained the ins and outs, the umbrella solution takes the hassle away from the contractor.
+It’s ideal for short-term contracts, and all roles are inside IR35, so there are no worries on that score.
+All relevant deductions are made at the source with all the paperwork done for you; all you have to do is submit your time and expenses.

 Benefits of being an umbrella employee: